luke9g/project-snake-javafx/README.md

 My implementation of the popular game "Snake", where the player controls a growing line of squares (aka "snake").
 Main goal of the game is to collect points and avoid hitting yourself, or the walls of board.
-The game rewards those players who collect points as fast as possible (in the least number of moves), see the scoring formula below.
+The game rewards those players who play on smaller boards (because they must be more careful), see the scoring formula below.

 The game was created as a final student project at the end of semester II.
 The project's functional requirements are described in `PROJECT_REQUIREMENTS.png` file.